 Rattlesnake Cove at Bartlett Lake.
 Don’t let the name scare you!
 This is actually a really nice big beach area to swim at.
 They have bathrooms which make it great for the kiddos.
 The beach also provides grills, picnic tables and covered ramadas.
 Being an actual cove means nice calm waters where motorized sports can’t go.

-Now this isn’t hard to sell.
+Visiting Phoenix with kids in Winter is even more fun.
 Even someone not native to Phoenix should know how great the winters are here.
 So obviously there are an abundance of things to do around town.
 Hiking trails are around Phoenix.
 You can find them in the middle of the city, around the suburbs and anywhere you see a mountain… which is in every direction!
 Just make sure you choose some that are suitable for kids, as some hikes can be grueling, even for an experienced hiker.

 Kids will have a lot of fun hiking around Butcher Jones as the trail winds around the lake and has tons of great scenic views as well as wildflowers.
 If you want the amazing views but don’t like to hike, check out South Mountain.
 It’s right in the middle of the town and you can drive your car straight to the top, park and have lunch at a picnic table overlooking the entire city of Phoenix.

 Horse back riding!
 There are way too many places to narrow it down.
-I can tell you, you haven’t experienced are a real hot back ride until you’ve done it through the Wild West.
+I can tell you, you haven’t experienced are a real horse back ride until you’ve done it through the Wild West.
 The scenery on the trails through the mountains are both safe for kids and provide amazing scenery.
 Check Groupon for deals, they are plentiful!

 Schnepf Farms.
 Open all year but definitely better in the cooler months.
 I can go on and on about this place.
 If you happen to be visiting in the fall, don’t miss their fun fall events.
 Hay bale rides, pony rides, pig races, rides, games, a haunted train ride and so much more!
 I sound like an advertisement but really it’s just that fun.
 Authentic food grilled outside, homemade pies… ok sorry sorry I’ll stop but only if you promise to GO!